|ACBL Tournament Calendar||FLYER Photos Frequently Asked Questions ACBL CoC D11 CoC||Updated 18 OCT 2021|

 Q: Do the winners of the District Finals receive any financial support?

-A: Yes!
+Yes!
 The first place winners of the District Finals in each Flight will receive $700 per person, and the second place winners receive $300 per person.
-These awards are paid directly from the ACBL at the tournament site (Reno).
-Our District has historically provided a $100 per person award to the third place winners in each Flight, and we expect to be able to do so again this year.
+These awards are paid directly from the ACBL at the tournament site.
+Our District provides a $200 per person award to the third place winners in each Flight, and $150 to fourth place finishers in Flights B and C.

-Q: If my partner and I finish in the Top 3 or 4 in our Flight, do we have to go to Kansas City MO next spring?
+If my partner and I finish in the Top 3 or 4 in our Flight, do we have to go to

 A: We’re not sure why you wouldn’t, as it’s a real honor to participate in the National NAP Finals.
 However, if for some reason you or your partner can’t make it (and there are no substitutions allowed), please let the ACBL know so they can extend an invitation to the next place finisher in your Flight.